• Menu

 Another key ingredient is a white balsamic vinegar.
 When choosing a balsamic vinegar, use a high quality balsamic vinegar from Modena, Italy, one without artificial additives.

-White balsamic vinegar combines white wine vinegar with aromatic grape musts from varieties such as Moscato and Trebbiano grapes grown in the Modena region of Italy.
-While white balsamic vinegar has the intense flavour of dark balsamic vinegar, it has a more subtle fruity aroma and a soft golden colour.
-This makes it ideal for light-coloured desserts or dishes where you want the tangy flavour, but not the deep red colour, of dark balsamic vinegar.
+White balsamic vinegar combines white wine vinegar with aromatic grape musts from varieties such as Moscato and Trebbiano grapes.
+While it has the intense flavour of dark balsamic vinegar, it has a more subtle fruity aroma and a soft golden colour.

 Peel and chop the mangoes into bite sized pieces and mix with balsamic vinegar.
 Allow the mixture to marinate while you prepare the rest of the recipe.